 At first it it fun, and everybody knows that it is only make-believe.

-is the real mask
+is the real maskisn't a mask at all.

 photo.